thing to confront that privilege and to repent of it.

 The Church feels this heaviness upon itself, and it too is paralyzed in the atmosphere of apathy where our morality is defined negatively, where you are a good person so far as you don’t hurt anybody else and let the guy in the seat next to you listen to his i-thing and remain undisturbed.
 If you have the good will to take your blue box out to the curb, you’ve broken mold; sainthood is around the corner.
 Such are our present day standards; the bar is around our knees.

 Thus it is with a mixed sense of pride and dread that I can tell you I am proud to belong to a Church that is repenting of its mistakes in the Residential Schools.
-At the beginning of December I attended one of the Truth and Reconciliation Council meetings that have been ongoing in Canada this past year.
-At these meetings Residential School survivors, Church folk, and government folk share what they know of the history of residential schools.
+At the beginning of December I attended one of the Truth and Reconciliation Council meetings that have been ongoing in

 It was a weekend that was spent in the confessional booth; the intimacy and dread hung in the air as we tried to unburden ourselves of past misdoings.
 It is an exhausting thing to hear confession, to listen with your whole being and allow the other person’s soul to be lightened, but it is part of the joy of service that comes after such trail.
 And so we heard the stories of men who, in their fifties, were finally able to speak of shame of having been abused by the same pedophile, of a granddaughter who was an alcoholic and who’s brother sexuality assaulted her, inheriting the abuse their father endured at the school, but never spoke off.
 I saw church men break under the weight of repentance, and glimpses of rage in-between the tears.